BAE Systems Taranis: Background and inception

-The Taranis project is led by BAE Systems, and also involves Rolls-Royce, GE Aviation Systems, QinetiQ and the Ministry of Defence (MoD).
-As the prime contractor, BAE Systems is responsible for the overall programme, and also for many of the component technologies, including stealth technology, systems integration and system control infrastructure.
-BAE Systems and QinetiQ collaborated on all aspects relating to the autonomy of the system.

-GE Aviation Systems is responsible for providing Taranis' fuel-gauging and electrical power systems. having a 5% workshare in the project, while the Integrated Systems Technologies (Insyte) subsidiary of BAE Systems is providing C4ISTAR support.
+During December 2006, the existence of the Taranis project was announced; led by BAE Systems, it also involved Rolls-Royce, GE Aviation Systems, Smiths Aerospace, QinetiQ and the Ministry of Defence (MoD).
+As the prime contractor, BAE Systems was responsible for the overall programme, and also for many of the component technologies, including stealth technology, systems integration and system control infrastructure.
+BAE Systems and QinetiQ collaborated on all aspects relating to autonomous operationss.
+GE Aviation Systems was responsible for providing Taranis' fuel-gauging and electrical power systems. having a 5% workshare in the project, while the Integrated Systems Technologies (Insyte) subsidiary of BAE Systems provided C4ISTAR support.

 At the project's inception, BAE Systems stated that "Taranis will make use of at least 10 years of research and development into low observables, systems integration, control infrastructure and full autonomy.
 It follows the completion of risk-reduction activities to ensure the mix of technologies, materials and systems used are robust enough for the 'next logical step'."
-These "risk-reduction activities" included several earlier BAE stealth aircraft and UAV programmes, such as Replica, Nightjar I, Nightjar II, Kestrel, Corax, and HERTI.
+These "risk-reduction activities" included several earlier BAE stealth aircraft and UAV programmes, such as Replica, Nightjar I, Nightjar II, Kestrel, Corax, HERTI, and Mantis.